prettyleaf/MineareaUpdater/README.md

 - host.bat (10%)

 ## Install
 Is the file you need to launch first.
-It download mod loader and then launcher mods downloader/updater.
+It downloads mod loader and then launcher mods downloader/updater.
 After all this actions launch your Minecraft Launcher and select Fabric version.

 ## Updater